 The compilation process is fairly standard.
-We first present the OCaml datastructures and how they are represented in Javascript (Section 1).
+We first present the OCaml datastructures and how they are represented in JavaScript (Section 1).
 Bytecode programs are converted to an SSA-based intermediate form (Section 2).
 Some optimizations are performed on the intermediate code (Section 3).
-Then, the intermediate code is translated to Javascript (Section 4).
+Then, the intermediate code is translated to JavaScript (Section 4).
 We document some OCaml-specific issues in Section 5.
-The compiler would not be usable without ways of manipulating Javascript values and accessing browser
+The compiler would not be usable without ways of manipulating JavaScript values and accessing browser APIs.

-APIs.
 We deal with this interoperability issue in Section 6.
-Finally, we have performed extensive benchmarks of the compiler to assess its performance (Section 7).
+We have performed extensive benchmarks of the compiler to assess its performance (Section 7).
+Finally, section 8 and 9 present related and future work.

-1. Data Representation
+1. DATA REPRESENTATION

 Data representation is crucial performance-wise.
-One must choose representations that match the OCaml semantics, that can be translated from Javascript, and that are implemented efficiently by Javascript engines.
+One must choose representations that match the OCaml semantics, and that are implemented efficiently by JavaScript engines.

-OCaml has a number of predefined types: integers, floatingpoint numbers, characters, strings, booleans, arrays.
+OCaml has a number of predefined types: integers, floating-point numbers, characters, strings, booleans, arrays.
 New types can be declared using a type declaration.
 For instance, the following declaration defines trees of integers.